 Introduction

 We hope that you will find this article really helpful.
-And not only because we intend to talk about the theoretical side of React chat apps, their importance, and usage, but also because we are going to discuss the practical creation of such apps with the help of Flatlogic web app builder – an amazing new tool, aimed at easing the tiresome process of creating apps from scratch.
+And not only because we intend to talk about the theoretical side of React chat apps, their importance, and usage, but also because we are going to discuss the practical creation of such apps with the help of Flatlogic AI web app builder – an amazing new tool, aimed at easing the tiresome process of creating apps from scratch.

 What You Need to Know About React Chat Apps